LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 # Staking LSK tokens

-Lisk staking is a system designed to encourage token holders to lock their LSK tokens for participating in on-chain governance, rewarding them based on their commitment duration.
+Lisk staking is rewarding LSK token holders based on their commitment duration with [staking rewards](#staking-rewards) and [voting power](governance/overview#voting-power) in the on-chain governance of Lisk.

 ## Staking rewards